K. Balakrishnan (Tamil Nadu politician)

-From his college days in Annamalai University, he was involved in politics and is continuously fighting against injustice and working for people's welfare.
+From his college days at Annamalai University, he was involved in politics and is continuously fighting against injustice and working for people's welfare.

 On 2 September 2015, Balakrishnan was arrested for refusing to call off a protest at a train station as part of a strike.
-He later complained of uneasiness and was taken to the Rajah Muthiah Medical College and Hospital at Chidambaram where he was treated for his illness.He was appointed as State Secretary of CPI(M) Tamil Nadu on Feb 21 2018.
+He later complained of uneasiness and was taken to the Rajah Muthiah Medical College and Hospital at Chidambaram where he was treated for his illness.
+He served as the State Secretary of CPI(M) Tamil Nadu from February 21 2018 to January 5, 2025.